 Solar garden lights are one of the simplest ways to make a garden stand out.
 There are many types of solar light available today, from the familiar spike lights which offer a nice, soft glow, to more powerful spotlights which will make those garden features you’ve worked so hard on stand out.

 It is still a relatively new technology, but smart lighting is the future.
 Smart products connect to your home wi-fi network to give you the kind of control over your lighting that was once only thought of as science-fiction.

 You can change the colour of your lights with a swipe of your smartphone, or link them to a ‘smart home’ system (such as Amazon Echo) to operate them with voice commands.
 Soon there will be smart lighting available that responds to the sound from your stereo or television.

-As the smart technology is built into the bulbs rather than the light fittings, they can be used with many different types of light.
-Floor lamps, table lamps, ceiling lights, and even some chandelier-style fittings could use smart bulbs.
+As the smart technology is built into the light bulbs rather than the light fittings, they can be used with many different types of light.
+Floor lamps, table lamps, ceiling lights, and even some chandelier-style fittings could use smart light bulbs.